LuddEvergard3n/nebulakv/README.md

 Protocol behavior is based on the [RESP specification](https://redis.io/docs/latest/develop/reference/protocol-spec/) and [SET documentation](https://redis.io/docs/latest/commands/set/).

-> Demo recording slot: a terminal GIF can be added here.
-The runnable interview
-> walkthrough is in [docs/DEMO.md](docs/DEMO.md).
-No screenshot is presented as proof
-> of a feature that has not been exercised.

 ## Features

 - Binary-safe string keys and values; RESP2 serialization and bounded parsing.